dahlia-lib/dahlia/docs/usage/quickstart.rst

     On some systems, you may need to use either ``pip3``, ``python -m pip`` or ``py -m pip`` instead of ``pip``

-Seeing if dahlia is working
+Seeing if Dahlia is working
 -------------------------

 In the terminal, simply run the test command.
 If there is an error or the formatting does not appear, there may be an issue with your Dahlia install.